mrocklin/blog/_posts/work/2016-02-22-dask-distributed-part-3.md

 This second example is less fluid because we index across our NumPy chunks.
 Each computation touches all of our data.
-It's still not bad though and quite acceptable by todays standards of interactive interactive distributed data science.
+It's still not bad though and quite acceptable by today's standards of interactive distributed data science.

 ```python